view_context: Dynamic page

 Unit Summary

-In this informational unit, students will be challenged to explain the relationship between two or more scientific ideas, noticing how authors use description, sequence, or cause- and-effect paragraph structure to help readers notice and explain the connections between events.
-Students will also analyze how authors use a variety of reasons and evidence to support their points, depending on their purpose for writing the text.
+In this informational unit, students are challenged to explain the relationship between two or more scientific ideas, noticing how authors use description, sequence, or cause-and-effect paragraph structure to help readers notice and explain the connections between events.
+Students also analyze how authors use a variety of reasons and evidence to support their points, depending on their purpose for writing the text.

 Throughout the unit, students learn how to prepare for class discussions, determining which evidence best supports a particular idea and how to elaborate on that evidence.
 By writing daily in response to the Target Task question, students build their writing fluency, seeing the power of writing as a tool for understanding what they are reading.
 Students also set the foundations for strong literary analysis and opinion writing by learning how to craft strong paragraphs and multiple-paragraph essays.